Minimum Wi-Fi Security Requirement policy isn’t blocking intended Wi-Fi security types

 On devices running Knox 3.9 (Android 13) and higher, the Allow Minimum Wi-Fi Security Requirement policy is enforced based on security level and not the specific security type:

-For example, when selecting PEAP from the policy dropdown, Knox Service Plugin will block OPEN and Personal (WEP, WPA) Wi-Fi networks.
-However, it still allows all Wi-Fi connections from the Enterprise EAP security level and higher, including PWD, PEAP, TLS, etc.
+For example, when selecting PEAP from the policy dropdown, Knox Service Plugin blocks OPEN and Personal (WEP, WPA) Wi-Fi networks.
+However, it still allows all Wi-Fi connections from the Enterprise security level and higher, including PWD, PEAP, TLS, etc.

 Knox SDK API has included the new security levels in its WifiPolicy class for Knox 3.9 and higher.